 Unfortunately, some pests are incredibly easy to encounter and incredibly difficult to get rid of.
-Bed bugs are the pests that come to mind as a common nuisance that nearly anyone can be exposed to.
+Bed bugs come to mind as a common pest nuisance in Houston that nearly anyone can be exposed to.
 These parasites can infest homes and businesses and are just this kind of pest.
 While even the most diligent prevention methods can’t completely protect you from the risk of bed bugs, learning how they get around and where to avoid them can help you better your chances.

 Bed Bugs Are Hitchhikers